CSCfi/allas-cli-utils/help/a-find.md

 -s, --silent                 Output just the object names and number of hits.
 If -file option is included,
                              print object name and matching file name on one row.

+-S, --s3, --s3cmd            Use Allas with S3 protocol.

+-A, --sw, --swift            Use Allas with swift protocol.

 Related commands: a-put, a-get, a-delete, a-info
 ```